 Multi-core Network Processors (NPs) are widely used to perform complex packet processing tasks in modern high-speed routers.
-NPs are able to address such diverse functions as forwarding, classification, protocol conversion, Deep Packet Inspection (DPI), intrusion detection, Secure Socket Layers (SSL), Network Address Translation (NAT), firewalling, and traffic engineering.
-Such tasks are usually referred to as features.
+NPs are able to address such diverse functions as forwarding, classification, protocol conversion, DPI, intrusion detection, SSL, NAT, firewalling, and traffic engineering.
 They are often implemented using many processing cores.
-These cores are either arranged as a pool of identical cores (e.g., the Cavium CN68XX [10] or the AMCC nP7310 [3]), as a long pipeline of cores (e.g., the Xelerated X11 [33]), or as a combination of both (e.g., the EZChip NP-4 [13] or the Netronome NFP-32xx [25]).
+These cores are either arranged as a pool of identical cores (e.g., the Cavium CN68XX [28] or the AMCC nP7310 [29]), as a long pipeline of cores (e.g., the Xelerated X11 [30]), or as a combination of both (e.g., the EZChip NP-4 [31] or the Netronome NFP-32xx [32]).

-Such architectures are very efficient for simple traffic mixes.
-However, following operator demands, packet processing needs are becoming more heterogeneous and rely on a growing number of more complex features, such as advanced Virtual Private Network (VPN) encryption (like IPsec-VPN and SSL-VPN), Lempel-Ziv-Stac (LZS) decompression, VoIP
+These architectures are very efficient for simple traffic mixes.
+However, following operator demands, packet processing needs are becoming more heterogeneous and rely on a growing number of more complex features, such as advanced VPN encryption (like IPsec-VPN and SSL-VPN), LZS decompression, VoIP SBC, video CAC, per-subscriber

-A preliminary version of this paper was presented at IEEE Infocom, 2011.
 The authors would like to thank Isask'har (Zigi) Walter for his comments.
-This work was partly supported by US Air Force European Office of Aerospace Research and Development, grant FA8655-09-1-3016, Deutsche Telecom, European project FLAVIA, Israeli Ministry of Industry, Trade and Labor (consortium CORNET), as well as by the European Research Council Starting Grant No. 210389.
+This work was partly supported by US Air Force European Office of Aerospace Research and Development, grant FA8655-09-1-3016, Deutsche Telecom, European project FLAVIA, Israeli Ministry of Industry, Trade and Labor (consortium CORNET), as well as by the European Research Council Starting Grant no. 210389.